Product Spaces

 4 Decomposing Product Spaces

 Every element of a product space is uniquely specified by an element from each component space.
-Specifying all of the component elements at the same time, however, can sometimes be overwhelming.
-Fortunately we can always specify the component elements sequentially.
+Specifying all of the component elements at the same time, however, can be overwhelming, especially when we are working with many component spaces.
+Fortunately, we can always specify the component elements sequentially.

 (a)